tc39/notes/es9/2018-03/mar-20.md

 IS: no no, the community is happy with the current verions and I do not want to over burden anyone

-DE: thanks for your work over the years with communicating and handling the ECMA coordination with our committee's practices.
-Finding a right balance between ECMA sustainability and being open to a larger community.
+DE: thanks for your work over the years with communicating and handling the Ecma coordination with our committee's practices.
+Finding a right balance between Ecma sustainability and being open to a larger community.

 (applause)